Stylish and sleek, Baby Driver is all about feeling good, sounding good, and encouraging you to feel great about the world.

 I’ve finally gotten down to watching this.
 What’s been hailed as one of the best movies of 2017.

-(And the cheapskate I am, I watched this during a flight.
-I.E. while fumbling with a meal and pleading for/demanding more wine)
+(And the cheapskate I am, I watched this during a flight to Hong Kong.
+I.E. while fumbling with a meal and pleading/demanding for more wine)

 Check out my other snappy movie reviews.